tanthammar/alpine-lazy-load-assets/README.md

 <div x-on:foo-loaded-js.window="alert('the JS file was loaded')"></div>
 ```

-## Global state, check if asset is loaded
+## Global state, check if assets are loaded
 The loaded assets are saved in `lazyLoadedAssets` global state, allowing you to `check` if an asset has already been loaded.
 ```js
 //in any Alpine component